gcelano/Linguistic-annotation-and-XQuery-2S-2016/xpath.md

 * `ancestor-or-self::`
 * `preceding::`
 * `preceding-sibling::`
+* `attribute::`

-Look at the following example, where an axis is used in a step
+Look at the syntax of the following example, where the axis is follwed by the name of an element:

 `doc("yourfile.xml")/rootNode/token/following::lemma`